 Be patient – hard work ALWAYS pays off

 If you’re doing something cool and innovative, the fact of the matter is that it’s going to take people way longer to catch on than you probably think.
-It took 25+ years for the mainstream to start catching on to how special the Gilman scene was, bands like Black Flag and the Cro-Mags are adored by the likes of Rolling Stone now but were totally when they were actually around, and galleries to give a shit about guys like CHAKA until literally two decades into his career, and so on.
+It took 25+ years for the mainstream to start catching on to how special the Gilman scene was, bands like Black Flag and the Cro-Mags are adored by the likes of Rolling Stone now but were totally ignored when they were actually around, galleries didn’t give a shit about guys like CHAKA until literally two decades into their careers, and so on.

 And by the time Green Day blew up in 94, they’d been a band for 7 years, eating shit and grinding it out one show at a time eating ramen and sleeping on the floors of gross punk flophouses next to a pile of barf with a moldy Amebix shirt as a pillow.